bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

 As you've probably noticed, we've skipped the **Review Information** section on product details page.
 To fill up this section we first need to make an App Store call from our application in order to complete the configuration phase.

-Remember to complete filling your Agreements, Tax, and Banking info in iTunes Connect.
+Remember to complete filling your Agreements, Tax, and Banking info on iTunes Connect.
 You can find it on iTunes Connect main page or in the dropdown on top left corner of the page.

 ## Setting up a test account